Search

 It has several names: Nabiq, Christ's thorn, lotus jujube, or rhamnus.

-Ibn al-Qayyam wrote : Nabiq (Lote fruit): Abu Nu'aym mentioned in his book "Prophetic Medicine" that a Hadith says, "When Adam was sent down to earth, the first fruit he ate was Nabiq (lote fruit)."
+Ibn al-Qayyim wrote : Nabiq (Lote fruit): Abu Nu'aym mentioned in his book "Prophetic Medicine" that a Hadith says, "When Adam was sent down to earth, the first fruit he ate was Nabiq (lote fruit)."
 Prophet Muhammad صلى الله عليه وسلم also mentioned Nabiq in a Hadith agreed upon for its authenticity, where he described seeing Sidrat al-Muntaha (the Lote Tree) on the night of his Ascension, with fruits as large as the jars of Hajar (a town in Arabian peninsula).

 Nabiq is the fruit of the lote tree (Sidr).
 It is known to aid digestion by firming the stomach and relieving diarrhea.
 It soothes bile, nourishes the body, increases appetite, and produces phlegm, while also benefiting yellow bile disorders.
 Nabiq is slow to digest, but its ground form (Saweeq) strengthens the stomach lining and is particularly beneficial for hot-tempered individuals.
 Any negative effects of Nabiq can be mitigated with honey.
+There is a difference of opinion on whether Nabiq is moist or dry.
+The correct view is that fresh Nabiq is cold and moist, while dried Nabiq is cold and dry.

-- Cooling and Drying: According to Ibn Masawayh, the jujube fruit has a mild cooling and drying effect, with a mild degree of dryness and is beneficial for digestion.
+According to Ibn Masawayh, the jujube fruit has a mild cooling and drying effect, with a mild degree of dryness and is beneficial for digestion.
+Ishaq bin Imran noted that jujube increases appetite, similar to hawthorn, but with a slightly stronger drying effect.

 Online Guests

-We have 248 guests and no members online
+We have 237 guests and no members online